cisco/ChezScheme/IMPLEMENTATION.md

 When you run "configure", it looks for boot and header files as the directory "boot/*machine-type*".
 (If it doesn't find them, then configuration cannot continue.)
+For information on `pb` machine types, see "Portable Bytecode" below.

 The supported machine types are listed in "cmacros.ss" and reflected by a "boot/*machine-type*" directory for boot and headers files and a combination of "s/*kind*.def" files to describe the platform.
-There may also be a "s/Mf-*machine-type*" makefile to select relevant files in "s", a "c/Mf-*machine-type*" makefile for configration in "c", and a "mats/Mf-*machine-type*" makefile to configure testing, but Unix machine types are handled by Mf-unix and variables configured in the "configure" and "workarea" scripts.
+There may also be a "s/Mf-*machine-type*" makefile to select relevant files in "s", a "c/Mf-*machine-type*" makefile for configration in "c", and a "mats/Mf-*machine-type*" makefile to configure testing.
+Files for Unix machine types can be generated from "s/unix.def" or "s/tunix.def" and "c/Mf-unix" with variables configured by the "configure" and "workarea" scripts.

 The "workarea" script in the root of the Chez Scheme project is used to generate a subdirectory with the appropriate contents to build for